ABA Therapy FAQ

 We Provide ABA Services For Children Ages 2-18

 Decades of research has established that the intensity of ABA treatment is a key element in helping a child make lasting gains in his/her functional abilities.
 Treatment programs range from 10-40 hours per week of direct care depending upon the child’s needs.
 Sessions are typically between two and four hours at a time, and Behavior Technicians generally provide services on a daily basis.

 How Do I Know If Treatment Is Effective?

 ABA Can Help Children With Autism Spectrum Disorders Live More Fulfilling Lives

 ABA is used to improve functioning across all developmental domains, including communication skills, social skills, and self-care skills.
 ABA is the only treatment for ASD that has been designated as medically necessary.
 ABA’s focus on intensive service provision, data-driven analysis, and attention to skill acquisition simultaneous with reduction in problem behavior provides a highly effective means of achieving substantive gains.
 ABA is increasingly covered by health insurance providers, making it an accessible treatment option for many families.

 What Makes ABS Different?

-ABS is committed to providing the most effective treatment possible for children with developmental disabilities.
+ABS is committed to providing the most effective treatment possible for children with Autism Spectrum Disorders.
 We are dedicated to ensuring that our treatment is defined by:

 - Individualized, responsive care